-But major changes to a building like this take planning, and sometimes significant financial investment.
+We also signed up this year to Ikea's Live LAGOM programme which explores how the power of community, with support, can inspire people to live more sustainably.
+But major changes to a building as old as this take more planning, and sometimes significant financial investment.
 So we have taken the big steps in stages over the past 9 years, as finances have allowed.
 And we continue to do that.

 We had Solar Panels fitted on the roof in January 2013.
 Sadly my Nan passed away in 2012 and we decided to use some of the money she kindly left to me for a Solar PV Installation.